 If desired memorials be made to a charity of your choice.

-To send flowers to Duncan's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Duncan T Campbell, please visit our floral store.

 To The Charity of Your Choice